agrassangel/mekingsense/README.md

 Project
 Execute test using command: mvn verify

-2- If can not execute the test with command above set you ID to run the TestRunner class test
+2- If can not execute the test with command above set you IDE to run the TestRunner class test

 Steps: